GluuFederation/docs-gluu-server-prod/docs/source/upgrade/index.md

              ```

         !!!
 Note
-            There is a new health check in 4.3 which may result in kubernetes rejecting the update of statefulsets describing that there are mulitple healthchecks defined.
+            There is new health check which may result in kubernetes rejecting the update of statefulsets describing that there are mulitple healthchecks defined.
 This does not affect the upgrade process itself.
 This is often only seen in oxtrust and hence  after the confirmation that most  services are up you may have to `kubectl delete -f oxtrust.yaml` and re-apply `kubectl apply -f oxtrust.yaml` to re-initiate the statefulset.

     ### Exporting Data